-Q: So in 1996 you were told -
+Q: So in 1996 you were told-

 METRINKO: In 1996 I received a letter saying, "You have not gone over the threshold."
-I'm not sure, because I never bothered looking at the statistics, to what extent this was a result of the decision to give positions and preference to so many hundreds of women, who'd had a lawsuit against the Department.
+I'm not sure, because I never bothered looking at the statistics, to what extent this was a result of the decision to give positions and preference to so many hundreds of women, who'd had a lawsuit against the department.
 I don't really care.
-I was 49 1⁄2 years old.
-I had been in the federal government for 29 1⁄2 years, just about 30 years of service.
+I was forty-nine and a half years old.
+I had been in the federal government for twenty-nine and a half years, just about thirty years of service.
 I was tired of it at the time.
 I was told I was basically out of the Foreign Service with a full pension, which is fine.